spacetelescope/jwst_magic/README.md

 Code of Conduct
 -----------------
+> **WARNING**: No further development of this project is expected.
+This section remains solely for completeness.

 Users and contributors to `jwst_magic` should adhere to the [Code of Conduct](./CODE_OF_CONDUCT.md).
 Any issues or violations pertaining to the Code of Conduct should be brought to the attention of a MAGIC team member listed below.

 Questions
 -----------------
-Any questions regarding the `jwst_magic` project or its software should be directed to the current development team.
+No further development of this project is expected, so no support will be given to future questions.
+We encourage you to look to the documentation for answers.

 Development Team
 -----------------